Sndrahel/Back-AND-Better/README.md

 #### - Scope (Which features, based on information from the strategy plane, do you want to include in your design?)

-To make the site easy to use and accessible, it should be properly.
+<em>To make the site easy to use and accessible, it should be properly.</em>

 #### - Structures (How is the information structured and how is it logically grouped?)